jrcain-usgs/asc-public-docs/docs/how-to-guides/SPICE/using-spiceql-with-other-libraries.md

 ## Using SpiceQL With Other Tools

 SpiceQL is a C++ library with python bindings for managing and searching SPICE kernels, and it can be used in conjunction with other planetary science tools such as [ALE](https://github.com/USGS-Astrogeology/ale) and [SpiceyPy](https://github.com/AndrewAnnex/SpiceyPy).
 This guide demonstrates how to integrate SpiceQL with both ALE and SpiceyPy in your workflow.

-!!!
-Info
+!!! info "Using Just SpiceQL"

+    If you want to see how to do this same task using just SpiceQL, check out the [getting-started tutorial](../../getting-started/using-spiceql/spiceql-cassini-tutorial.ipynb).

+!!! warning "Getting Local Kernels"

     Before following these steps, make sure you have your kernels downloaded locally.
 Follow [these instructions](https://astrogeology.usgs.gov/docs/manuals/spiceql/) for more info.